AlexanderSchuetz97/luaLFS/README.md

 - mkdir (by lfs.mkdir)
 - rm (by lfs.rmdir)
 - ls (by lfs.dir)
+- ln (by lfs.link)
 - touch (by lfs.touch)
+-
 #### Windows
-Windows is currently not supported at all.<br>
-luaLFS may still be relevant to you even if your scripts have to support windows since you can also load luaLFS in a way that it only loads when c based LuaFileSystem is not installed.
-This may allow for easier deployment/usage on linx/unix machines and will not change any requirements for windows machines.
-See the below for an example on how to do this.
+The following commands are used by luaLFS on Windows systems:
+- cmd (by all functions)
+- powershell (by all functions)
+  - Resolve-Path
+  - Get-Item
+- mklink (by lfs.link)
+  - Will only work if the system is in developer mode or the process has Admin rights
+- rmdir (by lfs.rmdir)
+- mkdir (by lfs.mkdir)

 ## Limitations
 The C based LFS implementation by LuaFileSystem should be preferred since it is faster than luaLFS.

 The error messages returned by LuaFileSystem and luaLFS are not identical in all cases. <br>
-LuaLFS returns stderr from the unix programs it runs when an error occurs <br>
+LuaLFS returns stderr/stdout from the system programs it runs when an error occurs <br>
 LuaFileSystem returns strerror(errno) from GLIBC.

-From all functions that the original LuaFileSystem library offers only the following 3 functions cannot be implemented using standard linux system commands:
+From all functions that the original LuaFileSystem library offers only the following 3 functions cannot be implemented using system commands:

 - lfs.lock_dir
 - lfs.lock